edyhsgr/catdateweight/README.md

 #
 Notes and things guessed, thought, learned about (by date):

+20220108
+- Am realizing that with more variation in change (as he's gotten bigger, and looking forward), specification of when he's completed ~kitten growth could become (maybe very) imprecise.

 20220103
 - I've noticed over the months that just the last point or two of data can change my perception of the future trajectory a lot.